-If you like trees, or if pine trees are native to your area, but you have little space for a full-grown pine tree, it's possible to grow one in a container, just like any other potted plant.
-Evergreens, conifers in particular, are best suited for container growth because they require less food and nutrients than broad-leaved species, according to Rich Binsacca of Learn2Grow.com, and they are very tolerant of root restriction, which is bound to happen to a container plant.
+If pine trees are native to your area but you have little space for a full-grown pine tree, it's possible to grow one in a container, just like any other potted plant.
+As a matter of fact, conifers, in particular, are well suited for container growth because they require less food and nutrients than broad-leaved species.
+Potted pine trees are very tolerant of root restriction, which is bound to happen to a container plant.

 Make your own potting mix from a combination of compost and perlite or pumice.
-One part perlite or pumice and two parts compost will ensure that the mixture drains well but also retains water long enough for the roots to absorb it.
+Use 1 part perlite or pumice and 2 parts compost.
+This will ensure that the mixture drains well but also retains water long enough for the roots to absorb it.

 Select a pot that is twice the width and depth of the root ball in the nursery pot.
-The rule of thumb for potting trees is 1 foot of diameter for every 4 feet of tree height, according to Binsacca.
+The rule of thumb for potting trees is 1 foot of pot diameter for every 4 feet of tree height.
 Clay pots dry out faster than plastic ones, but clay pots are also much heavier, which is something to consider if you're worried about wind knocking over the tree.
 For a heavier pot that retains more water than clay, choose glazed ceramic.
 You can find glazed ceramic pots at locations such as Home Depot, Amazon and Walmart.

-Water the tree when the top inch of soil is dry.
-Water it deeply, until water runs out the bottom of the pot and discard any water in the collection tray, if there is one.
+Water the tree when the top inch of soil feels dry.
+Water it deeply, until water runs out the bottom of the pot.
+Discard any water in the collection tray, if there is one.
 If the tree needs daily watering, it's a sign it has outgrown its pot and should be repotted.

 When the tree has outgrown its pot, prune back the roots or repot the pine in a larger container.
-The Oregon State University Extension recommends removing the tree from its pot and pruning back the roots by a third then putting it back in the pot.
-If you're repotting it in a larger container, remember the rule of thumb: 1 foot of diameter for every 4 feet of tree height.
+To root prune, remove about one-third of the roots and repot in fresh soil in the same size pot.
+If you're repotting in a larger container, remember the rule of thumb: 1 foot of diameter for every 4 feet of tree height.

-Protect the potted tree from cold by moving it to a cold greenhouse or unheated porch, or wrapping the pot in blankets during cold months of the year.
+Protect the potted tree from cold by moving it to a cold greenhouse or unheated porch or wrapping the pot in blankets during cold months of the year.